Products - about our underwear

 How should I dispose of my old Y.O.U underwear – once it’s passed the mending stage?

 Once you’re sure your old Y.O.U underwear is beyond mending, simply send the items back to us and we’ll ensure that they get recycled.
 This is all part of our 2020 Circular Fashion Pledge!
 To put this off for as long as possible, read our top tips on how to extend the life of your underwear.

 What sustainability policies do you have in place?

 At Y.O.U Underwear, we try to have as positive an impact on the planet as possible.
-In order to achieve this, we use only 100% GOTS certified organic cotton, which is far less polluting and resource-intensive than its conventional counterpart.
+In order to achieve this, we use only 100% GOTS certified organic cotton, which is far less polluting and resource-intensive than non-organic cotton.
 Garments made out of organic cotton also tend to last longer, because the fibres haven’t been treated with the same harsh chemicals.

 We also operate on a zero-waste policy by packaging our underwear in organic cotton bags.
 When we do have to use plastic (e.g. during shipping), we always make sure it’s recycled and recyclable.

 We’ve recently signed up to the 2020 Circular Fashion Pledge, meaning that we will be implementing a take-back scheme for our underwear by the end of this year.
 This will allow us to recycle old Y.O.U underwear and prevent any of our products ending up in landfill.